gtxaspec/wz_flash-helper/docs/README_build.md

 ./build.sh clean && ./build.sh release t20 && ./build.sh release t31
 ```

+Compiled kernels and releases will be saved at `output/` directory.

 ### ℹ️ Notes

 - Cloning the Github repo might take up to 15 minutes, depending on your Internet speed.